Table of Contents

 Layer 3 Blockchains Explained

 The application layer is frequently referred to as layer 3.
-It is a layer that hosts decentralized networks applications (DApps) and the protocols that allow them.
-While certain blockchains, including Ethereum or Solana (SOL), support a robust ecosystem of Layer three applications, Bitcoin is not suited to host them.
+It is a layer that hosts decentralized network applications (DApps) and the protocols that allow them.
+While certain blockchains, including Ethereum or Solana (SOL), support a robust ecosystem of Layer Three applications, Bitcoin is not suited to host them.

 As these, layer 2 solutions deviate the most from the Bitcoin core network at the moment.
 Certain projects are attempting to integrate DApp capabilities into the Bitcoin ecosystem through forks of the original Bitcoin network.